leafo/moonscript/README.md

     ~> wget https://raw.github.com/leafo/moonscript/master/moonscript-dev-1.rockspec
     ~> luarocks install moonscript-dev-1.rockspec

-This will provide the `moon` and `moonc` binaries along with the `moonscript` Lua module.
+This will provide the `moon` and `moonc` tools along with the `moonscript` Lua module.

 ### Optional

-If you are on Linux and want to run *watch* mode, which compiles `moon` files to `lua` files as they are changed, you can install [linotify](https://github.com/hoelzro/linotify).
+If you are on Linux and want to run *watch* mode, which compiles `.moon` files to `.lua` files as they are changed, you can install [linotify](https://github.com/hoelzro/linotify).